When doing research on things to do in the Twin Cities area, we came up with quite a punch list of attractions. Today we attacked that list.

-The museum even had a baking center where the staff would set out cake and bread for you to taste test.
+The museum even had a baking center with both contemporary equipments like the Nitrous Whip and traditional ones that were used by people in the past.
+The staff would set out cake and bread for you to taste test.
 We may have walked past that kitchen a few times.

 The highlights of the tour were a 19 minute video which told the history of the city, and the elevator ride to the 8th floor of the mill, which had great views of the river.